stepansushko1/test_task/README.md

 # test_task
 How to run?

+Note!
+Some packages in requirements.txt are for MacOS!

+Create conda env <code> conda activate tensorflow </code>

 1. Create directory data/airbus-ship-detection.
 Here should be stored the data the same way as dataset in kaggle.

 2. Set current path to test_task